Switzerland’s FADP: The Scope, 2023 Changes, and How to Comply

 SOC 2 compliance can also be a competitive differentiator.
 It demonstrates that an organization takes customer data protection seriously — a key factor in client trust and purchasing decisions.

 Moreover, data breaches and cyber threats are global challenges.
-SOC 2 helps organizations worldwide strengthen their internal controls, reduce security risks, and prepare for incidents that could have significant financial and reputational impact.
+SOC 2 helps organizations worldwide strengthen their internal controls, reduce security risks, and prepare for incidents that could have a significant financial and reputational impact.

 Finally, while SOC 2 is not legally mandated, it aligns with many global data protection principles — including GDPR in Europe or HIPAA in the United States.
 Pursuing SOC 2 compliance can support broader regulatory readiness, no matter where your business is based.